All Episodes

 People come before ideas.

-And what he means by that is people are just pawns on a game board.
+And what he means by that is, people are just pawns on a game board.

 They don't.

-Especially if they're not of the proper class.
+They're not real, especially if they're not of the proper class.

-Are fine and dandy, but people come first.
+So Mr. Johnson is talking about ideas are fine and dandy, but people come first.

-And leaders who motivate and inspire people with courage.
+And leaders who motivate and inspire people with courage, those are the great leaders.

-Schiller, I'm just extrapolating here.
+I'm just extrapolating here.

 He's a coward.